-Note that MTT does not posit that any material particle evolves along multiple time dimensions.
-Each particle j evolves along a single proper time line $\tau_j$ .
-The corresponding $t_j$ are observer-based, and measured with respect to one observer time line.
-Yet from the adopted multi-time (MT) perspective, a multiparticle system can be accurately described using a single time coordinate only if $t_0$ and the $\tau_j$ are sufficiently correlated.
+Note that the new MT wavefunction ψ{mt} does not simply reduce to the ST wavefunction when all t_j are set to a common t_0 .
+Times t_0 and τ_j are not assumed to be well-correlated, though for non-Niestiik speeds it may be possible to set the average of each t_j equal to t_0 .
+Yet MTT does not posit that any material particle evolves along multiple time dimensions.
+Each particle j evolves along a single proper time line τ_j .
+The corresponding t_j are observer-based, and measured with respect to a single observer time line.
+From the adopted MT perspective, a multiparticle system can be accurately described using one time coordinate only if t_0 and the τ_j are well correlated.